neelsmith/greek101/docs/index.md

 Welcome to the course web site for Greek 101, section 1.

-Before coming to our first class meeting
+Please prepare for our first class meeting by completing this [assignment to learn the Greek alphabet](classes/intro/).